ConnorPestell8/PWHL/README.md

 The primary objectives of this repository are:
 * **Exploratory Data Analysis**: Compare expected goals (xG) between the PWHL and the NHL, providing insights into the performance of teams in the inaugural PWHL season.
-* **Win Prediction Model**: Develop and evaluate a win prediction model using gradient boosting and logistic regression, leveraging critical metrics such as expected goals, shooting percentage, and save percentage.
+* **Win Prediction Model**: Developed and evaluated a win prediction model using gradient boosting and logistic regression, leveraging critical metrics such as expected goals, shooting percentage, and save percentage.

-Through our analysis, we aim to contribute to the growing body of knowledge in women’s sports analytics, assisting teams in crafting effective strategies and improving overall competition.
-As the PWHL continues to evolve, this repository will serve as a foundation for further enhancements and insights with the data from future seasons.
+Through this analysis, we contributed to the growing body of knowledge in women’s sports analytics, assisting teams in crafting effective strategies and improving overall competition.
+As the PWHL continues to evolve, this repository serves as a foundation for further enhancements and insights with the data from future seasons.

 ## File Breakdown
 ### fixing_shots.R